 Pionyr Immunotherapeutics is developing PY314 for the treatment of advanced solid tumors refractory to or relapsed with the current standard of care (SOC).
 PY314 is a humanized monoclonal antibody (mAb) that specifically binds Triggering receptor expressed on myeloid cells 2 (TREM2) and is designed to deplete TREM2-expressing tumor associated macrophages (TAMs) through antibody dependent cell mediated cytotoxicity (ADCC) and/or antibody dependent cell mediated phagocytosis (ADCP).
-Pionyr’s PY314 program has been cleared by the FDA for the initiation of Phase 1 clinical trials.
+Pionyr’s PY314 program is currently undergoing evaluation in a Phase 1 clinical trial.

 Why target TAMs?